Introduction to Concourse#

 Environments#

-Concourse separates records into environments, which are similar to databases, keyspaces, or schemas in a other database systems.
-Beyond that, Concourse doesn’t impose any other organization such as tables or collections.
+Concourse separates records into environments, which are similar to databases, keyspaces, or schemas in other database systems.
+Beyond that, Concourse does not impose any other organization such as tables or collections.

 - Connect to the